 Girl Scouts of Eastern Missouri encourages girls to affirm a connection to their faith by participating in the My Promise, My Faith pin program.
 This program complements existing religious awards and allows all girls to further strengthen the connection between their faith and Girl Scouts.
 A girl earns the My Promise, My Faith pin by carefully examining the Girl Scout Law and directly tying it to tenets of her faith.

 Girls can earn this national pin each year.
-Requirements for this pin are included in The Girl's Guide to Girl Scouting for all levels.
+Requirements for this pin are available here.